 - 2 teaspoons pure vanilla extract

-Preheat the oven to 350°F(165°C).
-Grease and flour 10-12 cup bundt pan: Brush the pan completely including the middle part with olive oil or melted butter.
-Then put some flour and start to shake the pan to cover each area with flour.
+- Preheat the oven to 350°F(165°C).
+Grease and flour 10-12 cup bundt pan: Grease the pan completely including the middle part and put some flour, start to shake the pan to cover each area with flour.
 Invert the pan to remove the excess flour.

-Whisk the eggs and sugar in a large bowl for almost 30 seconds until mixed.
-Mix in the olive oil, milk, vanilla extract and mix.
+- Whisk the eggs and sugar in a large bowl for almost 20 seconds until mixed.
+Mix in the olive oil, milk, vanilla extract.

-Add the flour mixture into egg mixture in 2-3 batches and mix thoroughly without overmixing.
-Fold the apples.
+- Add the flour mixture into egg mixture in 2-3 batches and mix until combined.
+Don't over.
+Fold the apples with a spoon.

-Pour mixture into the bundt pan and bake for 35-37 minutes or until a toothpick inserted comes out clean.
-You can start to check the oven after 33 minutes.
+- Spoon the mixture into the bundt pan and bake for 47-50 minutes or until a toothpick inserted comes out clean.

-When you remove the cake from the oven, let the cake set in the pan for 15 minutes.
+- When you remove the cake from the oven, let the cake stay in the pan for 10 minutes.
 Then place the apple cake on a wire rack.
 You can invert the cake onto a plate first and then place it on a wire rack.
-Place a little bit wider baking dish or any other dish than the cake under the rack, so after pouring the caramel sauce to the warm cake, the excess sauce can go to the bottom and you can use the sauce again to cover each part of the cake.
-After you pour the sauce over the cake, place the wire rack with cake on top aside and pour the excess caramel into the measuring glass and continue to pour it over the cake.
-Try to coat each part of the cake with caramel and repeat this for almost 4-5 times. (you can check the post for the pictures.)
+Place a little bit wider baking dish than the cake under the rack, so once you pour the caramel sauce, the excess goes to the bottom and you can use the caramel later once thickened.